Marcus Buchecha

-Marcus Vinícius Oliveira de Almeida, also known as Buchecha (born January 8, 1990) is a Brazilian mixed martial artist and 1st-degree Brazilian jiu-jitsu (BJJ) practitioner.
+Marcus Vinícius Oliveira de Almeida, also known as Buchecha (born January 8, 1990) is a Brazilian professional mixed martial artist and 4th-degree black belt Brazilian jiu-jitsu (BJJ) practitioner.
+A professional mixed martial artist since 2020, he currently competes in the Heavyweight division of the Ultimate Fighting Championship (UFC).
+He formerly competed in the heavyweight division of ONE Championship.

 A multiple-time World jiu-jitsu and ADCC submission fighting champion, Buchecha is a member of the IBJJF Hall of Fame and widely considered as one of the greatest Brazilian jiu-jitsu competitors of all time.
-In 2020 he announced his transition to mixed martial art, he currently competes in the Heavyweight division of ONE Championship.

 Early life

 Almeida was born and grew up in Santos, São Paulo.
 His sister started training Brazilian jiu-jitsu when Marcus was 14 years old, forcing him to come along to the gym so their father Clayton could keep an eye on her.
 Subsequently, Marcus and Clayton started training jiu-jitsu also, leading both to become black belts and the latter winning IBJJF Masters World Championship.
-Almeida is a black belt under Rodrigo Cavaca, who gave Almeida his nickname Buchecha, which means cheek.
+Almeida is a black belt under Rodrigo Cavaca, who gave Almeida his nickname Buchecha, which means cheek and is a reference to him having chubby cheeks when he was overweight.
 Almeida competes under the Checkmat team.